Archive for the ‘connectivity’ Category

-A couple of years ago, I wrote a series of observations that I called White City Play Stories.
-I’ve continued this thread of writing since then, but for some reason I’ve no longer tagged them as such.
-Stories, whatever you tag them or call them, are all stories of ‘worth’ though.
+A couple of years ago, I wrote a series of observations, stories for the reflecting on.
+I’ve continued this thread of writing since then, but they’ve shifted along.
+Stories, whatever you call or tag them, are all stories of ‘worth’ though.
 Following on from last week’s writing on immersions in others’ play memory stories and on how we’re interwoven with place, I’m thinking of the play that surrounds us in our day-to-days.
 We’re embedded in it, even if we don’t realise this.
 Lines of stories flow in all the places we traverse.
 It’s like we’re enmeshed in a huge spiders’ web, where every thread is a story spun out, spun between the lines of other stories.
 It is a multi-layered, multi-dimensional weftwork, and we’re right in there in the middle of it.

 We come from an oral culture and this part of us still survives, despite our written representations of language on pages and on screens, and despite our relatively recent cultural predisposition towards the instant photographic record.
 When we tell stories, we’re engaging with that old in-built desire to share and tell and to connect to other things as yet unsaid.
 Writing and photography have their places.
 When we write, we write sometimes because we may not be able to say, directly.
 When we write our stories, or when we display our photographs (and if we think of it this way), we try to shine a light on the weftwork that surrounds us in different ways.
 The spoken, the written, the imaged . . . everything is a story, or a fragment of a story, in the whole.